bitfocus/companion-module-generic-snmp/companion/HELP.md

 1. Agent Address - The IP Address of the SNMP enabled device you want to control
 2. UDP Port - The number of the UDP port on which the agent is listening (defaults to port 161)
 3. SNMP Version - The version of SNMP used by the agent.
 This will dictate how this module will authenticate with the agent
-4. Poll Interval - The poll interval for Get OID actions with update enabled.
+4. Poll Interval - The poll interval for Get OID value actions with update enabled, and *all* Get OID Value feedbacks.

 ### SNMP versions v1/v2c